 Westertown is a 1600-acre farm and our home, where we generate renewable energy and grow crops to feed our cows, who provide the fresh milk and cream which we need to make Mackie’s real dairy ice cream

-Mackie’s have around 280 black and white Holstein milking cows, which make very popular dairy cows due to their high milk production (at about 4% butterfat), good temperament and their being strong and healthy.
+Mackie’s have over 300 black and white Holstein milking cows, which make very popular dairy cows due to their high milk production (at about 4% butterfat), good temperament and their being strong and healthy.
 The farm crop strategy is related to the food required and we currently grow 600 acres of grass and 900 acres of cereals.